-Automatic dismissal from the PTA Program includes, but is not limited, to the following situations:
+Automatic dismissal from the PTA Program includes, but is not limited to the following situations:

-- 1. Failure to maintain a course grade average of 75% or higher in all PTA courses - 2.
-Participation in academic course work and/or Clinical Practice while under the influence. - 3.
-Breach of patient confidentiality. - 4.
-Breach of academic integrity. - 5.
+- 1. Failure to maintain a course grade average of 75% or higher in all courses with the prefix "PTA." - 2.
+Failure to maintain a course grade average of 70% or above in courses that do not start with the prefix "PTA" while enrolled in the program. - 3.
+Participation in academic coursework and/or Clinical Practice while under the influence. - 4.
+Breach of patient confidentiality. - 5.
+Breach of academic integrity. - 6.
 Failure to comply with the Student Code of Conduct and the Standards of Ethical Conduct for the Physical Therapist Assistant.